decred/dcrdevdocs/docs/projects.md

 It acts as a fully-validating chain daemon for the Decred cryptocurrency. dcrd maintains the entire past transactional ledger of Decred and allows relaying of transactions to other Decred nodes around the world.
-The software was originally forked from [btcd](https://github.com/btcsuite/btcd), which is a bitcoin full node implementation that is still under active development.

 ---